 A risk register is maintained at the College level which is reviewed at each meeting of the Audit Committee and is presented to the Governing Body annually or more frequently where necessary.
+In addition, both the Finance and General Purposes Committee and the Curriculum and Standards Committee regularly review their highest rated risks.
 The risk register identifies the key risks, the likelihood of those risks occurring, their potential impact on the College and the actions being taken to reduce and mitigate the risks.
 Risks are prioritised using a consistent scoring system.